 Lessons from Warren Buffett’s Investment Strategy and His Mistakes

 Warren Buffett’s reputation as an investor has become legendary.
-What can an individual investor learn from Warren Buffett’s investment style, his philosophy, and some of his past mistakes?
+What can an individual investor learn from Warren Buffett’s investment philosophy, investing strategy, and past mistakes?

 Warren Buffett’s reputation as an investor has become legendary.
-What can an individual investor learn from Warren Buffett’s investment style, his philosophy, and some of his past mistakes?
+What can an individual investor learn from Warren Buffett’s investment philosophy, investing strategy, and past mistakes?

 Natasha Ketabchi